Agungvpzz/Survival-Analysis/README.md

 ### C. Hazard Modeling with the Cox Proportional Hazards Model (Semi-Parametric)
 1. **Data Pre-processing**
    - Drop features whose χ² p-values indicate no significant association with churn.
-   - Apply a hybrid encoder that couples one-hot encoding with manual grouping to curb predictor variance.
+   - Apply ranked target mean encoding for all categorical features.
    - Split the data with `Surv.from_dataframe`, reserving 30 % for testing and stratifying on churn to keep class balance.
 2. **Feature Engineering**
    - Transform continuous variables into quantile-based bins.
-   - Append `XGBoost` probability estimates as an additional predictor.
 3. **Model Fitting**
    - Fit a Cox Proportional Hazards model using default hyper-parameters.
 4. **Model Evaluation**